Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 As a baseline, one of the best things to do is to comparison shop your auto insurance.
 You could save hundreds of dollars a year just by doing this.
 We’ve got a full guide to walk you through the process here.

-Meanwhile, ride-hailing services like Uber or Lyft offer great opportunities for you to dramatically lower the cost of moving around.
+Meanwhile, ride-hailing services including Uber and Lyft ,if used judiciously, offer great opportunities for you to dramatically lower the cost of moving around.
 These options can also serve as an alternative to traditional car ownership.

-No matter how you slice it, any of these options will help you lower your transportation budget.
-And that’s important when you consider that the average annual cost of vehicle ownership is $9,282, or $773.50 a month, according to the latest research from AAA.
+Any of these options will help you lower your transportation budget.
+And that’s important when you consider that AAA put the average annual cost of owning a new vehicle in 2020 at $9,561 (that’s almost $800 a month).

 Your budget for entertainment is another thing that’s likely to decline the deeper you get into retirement.

-Here are just a few of the fun, free activities we discuss in our guide:
+Here are just a few of the activities we discuss in our guide:

 - Free workout apps